Cascable/cascablecore-binaries/README.md

 ## App Store Preparation (iOS Only)

-The `CascableCore.framework` iOS binary contains both simulator and device architectures, allowing you to work both in the iOS Simulator and on iOS devices.
+The `CascableCore.framework` and `StopKit.framework` iOS binaries contain both simulator and device architectures, allowing you to work both in the iOS Simulator and on iOS devices.
 Unfortunately, iTunes Connect will refuse to accept binaries that contain simulator architectures.

 If you already have a solution for this problem for other dependencies, that solution should work with CascableCore as well.
 Otherwise, this build phase script will look through all of your built application's embedded frameworks and strip out architectures not being used for that build.